yifanwang97/Explainable-fuzzy-integral/README.md

 The validation results are shown in a txt file "1_fuzzy_integral_fold1/results/all_datasets/validation_accuracy.txt".

-#### Shared Sugeno Integral and Shared Choquet Integral
+#### Shared SI & Shared ChI
 Run "main_simple_integral.py".

 We can obtain the fuzzy fusion results of two methods: Shared SI and Shared ChI.

 SI means Sugeno Integral; ChI means Choquet Integral.

+The results are shown in a txt file "1_fuzzy_integral_fold1/results/all_datasets/Shared_SI_ChI.txt".

+#### SI for each class & ChI for each class
+(1) Run "computing_contribution_val.py".
+This function computes the fuzzy density values for each class.

-The results are shown in a txt file "".
+The results are shown in a json file "".